Saturday, August 31, 2024

 HIGH DESERT

 Almost 200 miles today as we work our way down to the border.
 Still diving on Highway 97 and nothing to complain about except the distance.
-Lots of steep grades up and down as we past many very large lakes and lots of farm land.
+Lots of steep grades up and down as we passed many very large lakes and lots of farmland.
 They sure grow a lot of hay in this part of Canada.
 I kept looking for the cows and horses that need that kind of food, but there were very few herds that I could see.

 It’s interesting how many, signs on the highway are warning of wildlife crossing.
 I think there are more signs than animals because we never saw one moose or one caribou in over 1000 miles of warning signs.